 Vault Name, Domain & DNS Changes

 Changing a Vault’s name only affects the label that appears in the Vault selector menu and My Vaults page.
+You can change a Vault’s name from the General Settings page.

 The domain is part of each user’s login name (firstname.lastname@example.org).
 When changing a domain name, all users must subsequently log in using the new domain name.